-However, it looks there is no need to go too far to look for an answer, it can also be found nearby.
-As Galileo Galilei is alleged to have said, “all truths are easy to understand once they are discovered; the point is to discover them“.
+However, it looks there is no need to go too far to look for an answer; we can also find it nearby.
+As Galileo Galilei said, “all truths are easy to understand once they are discovered; the point is to discover them“.
 Likewise, there is a chance that the big questions of human emergence, consciousness, religions, and mysticism are due to one single human trait: a mental growth failure.

 Our genetic disorder

 Some examples of how recessiveness could explain the slow emergence of human traits.
-The human mentality, or the permanently juvenile psyche, is seen in this hypothesis as a growth disorder caused by recessive gene allele.
+The human mentality, or the permanently juvenile psyche, is seen in this hypothesis as a growth disorder caused by a recessive gene allele.

 The fatal bottleneck and human emergence

-People often talk about the ancient lost or secret knowledge.
-There is only one secret in mysticism and religions I can think of, and it is related to lost human adulthood.
-And it is likely that the knowledge has never disappeared, nor is it so secretive, hermetic or esoteric that anyone other than insiders could understand it.
-It is just hidden, mainly because, if a person, even an adult, is considered a child, he or she always needs a parent to guide and support.
+People often talk about ancient lost or secret knowledge.
+I can think of only one secret in mysticism and religions, and it is related to lost human adulthood.
+And, likely, the ability has never disappeared, nor is it so secretive, occult or esoteric that anyone other than insiders could understand it.
+It is just hidden, mainly because if a person, even an adult, is considered a child, they always need a parent to guide and support them.
 Hiding the primal adult nature of man drives the business of people who want to control others.”
 The secret knowledge” contains ways to deal with the problems of human spiritual growth.
-It seems that it can only live in indigenous, nomadic and rural cultures; elsewhere it becomes a mystery, a religion, and the secrets of the initiates.
+It seems that it can only live in indigenous, nomadic and rural cultures; elsewhere, it becomes a mystery, a religion, and the secrets of the initiates.
 Initially, it might have even contained practical information on the problems of human adulthood.
-However, when the problems were obliterated, old wisdom was no longer easy to understand and turned into myths like the story of Adam and Eve.
+However, when the high culture obliterated the issues, old wisdom was no longer easy to understand and turned into myths like the story of Adam and Eve.

-Paradise lost | It is difficult for us to see here what is most evident in it: adulthood and the problems of growing up.
-The tree signifies cognition and the serpent can be seen as a symbol of something we can now define as a mental defect or disorder.
+Paradise lost | It is difficult for us to see what is most evident in it: adulthood and the problems of growing up.
+The tree signifies cognition, and the serpent can be seen as a symbol of something we can now define as a mental defect or disorder.
 The forbidden fruit is human consciousness (and its components of volition, cognition and memory).
 Shame is just one of the mechanisms to protect growth.
 Paradise means nature from an adult perspective.

 In my hypothesis, the roots of problems in people’s psychic growth, mysticism, psychedelics, early human tool making, and religions lie in neurochemical activity and its errors.
 However, the genetic defect is hard to detect as nothing happens.
-We just need to know that something should happen.
+We need to know that something should happen.